bernep/Advanced-Computer-Systems/Project 2/README.md

 TBD

 ### Troubleshooting
-This program was run on Ubuntu 22.04 LTS.
+This program was run on a native Ubuntu 22.04 LTS installation.
 When trying this code on a Windows 11 laptop, there were execution errors.
 If you have issues running this code, please contact me (Patrick Berne) over Webex.